-If your child suffers from asthma you might be rolling your eyes right now at the audacity of this pioneering physician (with 20 years of clinical and scientific research on the role of water in the body) to suggest that water could make a difference for your child with asthma.
+If your child suffers from asthma, you might be rolling your eyes right now at the audacity of this pioneering physician (with 20 years of clinical and scientific research on the role of water in the body) to suggest that water could make a difference for your child with asthma.
 Perhaps that is part of the problem.
 We can’t see the forest for the trees anymore.
-Maybe we’ve gotten so far down the line with modern medicine (that seemingly has a pharmaceutical answer for everything) that we can’t…or won’t…consider the root cause of the problem or the basic biological needs of the human body.
+Maybe we’ve gotten so far down the line with modern medicine (that CLAIMS to have a pharmaceutical answer for everything) that we can’t…or won’t...consider the root cause of the problem or the basic biological needs of the human body.

 Every medical “expert” will agree that there is a definite relationship between dehydration and excessive histamine production in the body.
 With this in mind, doesn’t it make sense that if the body is properly (and consistently) hydrated that the amount of histamine would be more manageable?

 I have spoken with mothers of grade school children who are withholding fluids from their children before school because their kids aren’t permitted to use the restroom outside of planned breaks and lunchtime, One “accident” sealed the deal in every situation.
 How pathetic.
 Our children are dehydrated (and sick) because school rules dictate when they can use the facilities?
 With that in mind, most grade school children are only consuming 6-8 ounces of fluids (at lunchtime) for the entire day.
 That’s not enough to hydrate a small dog and yet we expect them to have energy and brainpower to get through the day.
 If that isn’t losing sight of the needs of the human body I don’t know what is!